scikit-build/scikit-ci-addons/docs/addons.rst

     - python interpreter is **NOT** added to the ``PATH``
     - setting ``$pythonVersion`` to either "2.7", "3.5" or "3.6" before executing the script allows to install a specific version.
+By default, all are installed.
+    - setting ``$pythonArch`` to either "86" or "64" before executing the script allows to install python for specific architecture.
+By default, both are installed.

 ``install-utils.ps1``